ibexa/documentation-user/docs/shop_administration/manage_orders.md

+---
+description: You can view a list of placed orders and their details in the Back Office.
+---

 # Orders [[% include 'snippets/commerce_badge.md' %]]

 [[= product_name =]] provides a list of all orders in **eCommerce** > **Order Management**.